-The coronavirus has had a significant impact on the way people buy cars.
+The coronavirus pandemic has had a significant impact on the way people buy cars.
 It’s safe to say that the crisis – and resulting lockdown measures – has radically changed how dealerships operate.
-There are far more safety measures to follow, for instance, while more steps are being taken to ensure that both salespeople and visitors stay as safe as possible.

-Of course, if you don’t want to head to a dealership to buy a car then you don’t have to.
-The coronavirus crisis has forced dealers and manufacturers to adapt, which is why many of them operate online buying services.
+The coronavirus crisis has forced dealers and manufacturers to adapt, which is why many of them now operate online buying services.
 It allows you to order, pay for, and even organise finance online before the car is delivered directly to your house in a completely contactless process.

 If you’d like to find out more information about buying cars online and through click-and-collect, then please check out our other article here.

 Test drives aren’t allowed.
 Given that dealerships have been forced to close, they can no longer operate test drives, while the government’s advice to stay at home doesn’t include taking vehicle test drives as a reason to go out.

 In Scotland, test drives can be conducted but they must be done solo.
 Dealers aren’t allowed to accompany a potential buyer on their test drive so that social distancing measures are kept intact.
 It does mean, however, that in Scotland if you want to see what a car is like before you buy it, you can.

 As always, phone ahead to the dealerships to check what measures they have in place with regards to test driving – some dealers might not be offering drives if they’re located in higher tier areas.